castleproject/Core/README.md

 `SL5`                               | :no_entry_sign:    | :no_entry_sign:    | :no_entry_sign:    | :no_entry_sign:

 * `FEATURE_APPDOMAIN` - enables support for features that make use of an AppDomain in the host.
+* `FEATURE_EMIT_CUSTOMMODIFIERS` - enables emitting optional and required custom modifiers defined on parameters including return parameters.
+It seems like a defect in corefx not to expose these methods because they are still implemented.
+* `FEATURE_EVENTLOG` - provides a diagnostics logger using the Windows Event Log.
 * `FEATURE_GAC` - enables support for obtaining assemblies using an assembly long form name.
 * `FEATURE_GET_REFERENCED_ASSEMBLIES` - enables code that takes advantage of System.Reflection.Assembly.GetReferencedAssemblies().
-* `FEATURE_EVENTLOG` - provides a diagnostics logger using the Windows Event Log.
 * `FEATURE_LEGACY_REFLECTION_API` - provides a shim for .NET 3.5/4.0 that emulates the `TypeInfo` API available in .NET 4.5+ and .NET Core.
 * `FEATURE_REMOTING` - supports remoting on various types including inheriting from MarshalByRefObject.
 * `FEATURE_SECURITY_PERMISSIONS` - enables the use of CAS and Security[Critical|SafeCritical|Transparent].